Nexera-Foundation/Minimalistic-ERC-7208/README.md

 ## ⚪️ **2.
 What brings Minimalistic**

 This repository contains a simple, educational-purpose implementation following Onchain Data Index (ERC-7208).
-Please, do not use this example for production, if you want to implement ERC-7208 go to [Contributing](#🤝-Contributing) or contact [EvergonLabs](https://www.evergonlabs.com).
+Please, do not use this example for production, if you want to implement ERC-7208 go to [Contributing](#🤝-Contributing) or contact [Nexera Foundation](https://www.nexera.foundation/).

 ## 🔬 **3.
 Architecture**